pombase/website/src/docs/documentation/orthologs.md

 orthologs.

-The second subsection provides links to several resources that predict orthologs in all fungi or all species (PomBase cannot manually curate orthologs in species other than budding yeast and human).
+The second subsection provides links to several resources that predict orthologs in all fungi or all species (PomBase does not manually curate orthologs in species other than budding yeast and human).
 For further information, see the [FAQ on orthologs in additional species](/faq/how-can-i-find-s.-pombe-orthologs-species-other-than-human-and-s.-cerevisiae).